AePS Security Guide: How to Prevent Fraud and Biometric Misuse

 Register a Police Complaint

 After contacting your bank, it’s crucial to register a First Information Report (FIR) with the police.
-This provides an official record of the fraud and is often required by banks for their investigation and for any potential recovery of funds.
+This provides an official record of the fraud and is often required by banks for their investigation and for the potential recovery of funds.
 Provide all the details you have, including transaction IDs, dates, and any information about how you suspect the fraud occurred.

 Obtain a copy of the FIR for your records, as it will be important for follow-up actions.